Sweden in World War II - across borders

 The menu to the left is in a very rough chronologic order, and the content is not strictly sorted.

 Note - The photos are foremost illustrations to make the web pages more pleasant to watch, but they have some connection to the nearby text.
-(Pleace place the pointer on the photo to read the caption.)
+(Some photos have captions - place the pointer on the photo to read the caption.
+But it seemingly doesn't work in all programs.)

 More will come, but it may take some time until I publish version 1.
 I have plenty of books and documentaries to search for more fragments.

 Mostly I read books before I go to sleep, and place a piece of paper where I find interesting fragments to use.
 This photo shows some of the books.
-In August 2015 I had more than 50 books with pieces of paper in them, so this hobby will take some time.
+In February 2019 I had more than 50 books with pieces of paper in them, and more than 30 that I haven't read yet, so this hobby will take some time.

 The version number on each web page will be changed when it is updated.
 This is work in progress, so bear with me for misspellings, missing pieces and more.